Rolling shutter: Distortion effects

 The effects of a rolling shutter can prove difficult for visual effects filming.
 The process of matchmoving establishes perspective in a scene based on a single point in time, but this is difficult with a rolling shutter that provides multiple points in time within the same frame.
 Final results depend on the readout speed of the sensor and the nature of the scene being filmed; as a rule of thumb, higher-end cinema cameras will have faster readout speeds and therefore milder rolling shutter artifacts than low-end cameras.

 Images and video that suffer from rolling shutter distortion can be improved by algorithms that do rolling shutter rectification, or rolling shutter compensation.
 How to do this is an active area of research.

-This effect can be used to gain secret keys from certain smart card readers.
+This effect can be used as a side channel attack to gain secret keys from certain smart card readers: The attacker films the power LED of the reader while the reader is performing a cryptographic operation, then analyzes the video footage to identify brief voltage fluctuations.
+Due to the effect of the rolling shutter, the footage will reveal fluctuations at a resolution several orders of magnitude greater than the frame rate of the video camera.
+With knowledge about the algorithm used and its implementation in the chip, the attacker can then derive the key.
+Analyzing video footage is equivalent to measuring power consumption with an oscilloscope, but less invasive.